aleeeexcool/DAO_governance/README.md

 Key features:
 - interchangeability (each token has the same value);
-- divisibility (you can have, for example, half a coin of one or 0.0456 parts).
+- divisibility (you can have half a coin of one or 0.0456 parts, for example).